-- 2D materials are a group of materials with one or several atomic layer in thickness.
-Although it has been realized that there are hundreds of members in this family.
-Few of them can be synthesized on a surface in a large scale.
+- Synthesis of novel inorganic and organic 2D materials & hybrid structures (including van der Waals layered materials such as graphene, transition metal dichalcogenides (TMDs) and metal organic frameworks (MOFs), and non-van der Waals layered materials such as metal nitrides, carbides, borides and oxides).
+2D materials are a group of materials with one or several atomic layers in thickness, providing distinct functions in various applications compared to their bulk forms.
+Nevertheless, few of them can be synthesized on a surface in a large scale for high performance electronic and optoelectronic nanodevices applications.
 In particular, the hybrid structures among the 2D materials can provide additional functions for the materials, which allows us to fabricate multifunctional nanodevices based on the controllable structures.
-Utilizing the chemical vapor deposition (CVD) techniques combined with surface engineering, we aim to explore effective methods to synthesize the novel inorganic and organic 2D materials and assemble them in-situ with precious alignment and clean interface.
+Utilizing the various chemistry approaches including chemical vapor deposition (CVD) technique and the chemical conversion strategy we developed recently, we aim to explore effective methods to synthesize various inorganic and organic 2D materials and assemble them in-situ with precious alignment and clean interface.

 - Spectroscopic characterization of nanomaterials and nanostructures.

-- Innovative surface enhanced Raman scattering (SERS) techniques for diverse chemical sensors.
+- Innovative surface-enhanced Raman scattering (SERS) techniques for diverse chemical sensors.

-- Our previous research has shown that 2D materials as SERS substrates offering numerous advantages for the quantitative micro species sensing.
+- Our previous research has shown that 2D materials as SERS substrates offer numerous advantages for the quantitative micro species sensing.
 This project is to better understand the interaction between molecules and 2D materials to reveal the mechanisms for Raman enhancement on 2D materials.
-Combing 2D materials with other functional structures, we aim to craft innovative SERS techniques for highly sensitive chemical sensing in diverse systems including food safety, disease diagnosis, and environmental monitoring.
+Combining 2D materials with other functional structures, we aim to craft innovative SERS techniques for highly sensitive chemical sensing in diverse systems including food safety, disease diagnosis, and environmental monitoring.

-- Nanodevices for opto-electronics.
+- Nanodevices for optoelectronics.